-- Complex, slow-burning carbohydrates include: Whole grains, legumes (beans, peas) and vegetables.
+- Complex, slow-burning carbohydrates with healthy fat include: Whole grains, legumes (beans, peas) and vegetables.

-No matter what you choose, just make sure to have a good, solid breakfast rather than limiting or skipping it altogether.
-Skiing is hard work and uses a lot of different muscles, if you don’t fuel your body, you’ll not only run out of energy, but you’ll also struggle with the environmental conditions, such as cold, the high altitude, etc.
+No matter what you choose, just make sure to have a good, solid breakfast rather than limiting or skipping it altogether as it is the most important meal of the day.
+Skiing is a very strenuous exercise and uses a lot of different muscles, if you don’t fuel your body, you’ll not only run out of energy, but you’ll also struggle with the environmental conditions, such as cold temperatures, the high altitude, etc.

 4. Choose a Moderate Dinner

 We also need to talk about how important it is to stay focused on your nutrition in the evening, after you’re back from cross-country skiing.